b3lial/robot-car/README.md

 An ESP32 acting as a BLE HID host that connects to a Google Stadia controller and drives a miniature electric car via D-pad input.

-Based on the ESP-IDF `esp_hid_host` example, extended with Stadia-specific BLE fixes, persistent pairing, automatic reconnection, and GPIO motor control.
+Based on the ESP-IDF `esp_hid_host` example, extended with Stadia-specific BLE fixes, persistent pairing, automatic reconnection, and PWM motor control.

 ---